 Updating styles from a document or template

-You can update styles by copying or loading them from a template or another document.
+You can update styles by copying (loading) them from a template or another document.
 See “Copying styles from a template or document” on page 12.

 Creating new (custom) styles

 You may want to add some new styles.
-You can do this by using either the Styles dialog or the New Style from Selection tool.
+You can do this by using either the Style dialog or the New Style from Selection tool.

 Creating a new style using the Style dialog

-To create a new style using the Styles dialog, right-click in the Styles and Formatting window and select New from the pop-up menu.
+To create a new style using the Style dialog, right-click in the Styles and Formatting window and select New from the pop-up menu.

 If you want your new style to be linked with an existing style, first select that style and then right-click and select New.